alexandern17/test-readme/README.md

 The `oneSendInteraction` Kotlin top-level function uses Kotlin [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) while the `One.sendInteraction` Java method follows a Call/Request/Response model similar to [Retrofit](https://square.github.io/retrofit/).

+#### Send Interactions

-#### Send an Interaction request programmatically ignoring the response
+##### Send an Interaction request

-You can send an Interaction request programmatically and ignore the response by calling the `oneSendInteraction` Kotlin top-level function in a Coroutine as shown below:
+You can send an Interaction request programmatically by calling the `oneSendInteraction` Kotlin top-level function in a Coroutine as shown below:

 `Kotlin`
 ```kotlin